kgray3/passGen/README.md

 # passGen
-to run, create run.bat file with 'java -jar PassGenManager.jar' also need to create a blank passwords.txt file in same directory as PassGenManager.jar
+To run, create run.bat file with 'java -jar PassGenManager.jar' and also create a blank passwords.txt file in same directory as PassGenManager.jar so the program can read the file.